చօɾӀժɾìʂʍ

 Treated sewage is 99% water.
 The closing 1% is what determines if the water will harm human and environmental fitness.
 Are we losing a precious aid via disposing of it within the ocean?

-As desalination plant life is cranking up in Sydney and Melbourne to extract natural water from the salty ocean, why shouldn’t we also recycle sewage?
+As desalination plants are cranking up in Sydney and Melbourne to extract natural water from the salty ocean, why shouldn’t we also recycle sewage?

 Previous Post